Government Technology

 No matter how effective the planning process and communication plan are, people will want to see results.
 Unfortunately, progress towards long-term goals can be challenging to quantify.
 That's why action plans must include KPIs that can show incremental results.

 Take Tacoma's priority of Economic Vibrancy and Employment, for example.
 One objective is to diversify the living wage base in the area by increasing the percentage of economically self-sufficient households or meeting the living wage standard.
-As part of the objective, the city wants to diversify its business sector.
+The city also wants to diversify its business sector as part of this objective.

 The city needs data to demonstrate progress.
 It needs to know where it stands today and what percentage increases year after year.
 Government agencies can try to collect the data manually or look to government software solutions to help assemble the details and make them public.

 Asking staff to process raw data into understandable results is time-consuming and prone to error.
 Deploying government software automates the process, making it more accurate.
-Timely and accurate data provides a level of transparency and accountability that builds trust between public organizations and the communities they serve.
+Timely and precise data provides transparency and accountability, building trust between public organizations and their communities.
 With the right software, state and local governments can share performance data online or in a newsletter, reinforcing the goal of transparency.

 Strategic Planning Best Practices for the Public Sector